wtnwin111/interview/src/com/interview/flag/README.md

     *HINT: rotated to be itself options: 1, 8, 69 and 96. do permutation based on length.

+8. Given 2 point S and T, and several walls, you want to walk from S to T, but can't walk through walls.
+    Write code to find the shortest distance from S to T.

+    *HINT: solve by PointPointDistance and LineLineIntersection, and search process is find the shortest path in a weighted graph, could use Dijsktra.*

+        Search from point S, get the distance to point T, by check if Line(ST) have intersection with other lines, if not, distance(S,T) = GeoUtil.distance(S, T).
+If have intersection, find the closest intersection point and pick its two endpoint M, N as next hop, update distance(S, M) and distance(S,N), put in Queue. while(queue.isEmpty), pick shortest distance point P, and calculate it distance to T, like S.

+        The process is Dijsktra, by searching to build the graph, and the weight is distance between two points.

-8. K points and several walls in a plate, the wall can't be walk through.
+    K points and several walls in a plate, the wall can't be walk through.
 Write code to find a point P, to get the smallest sum of distance to all K points.

-    *HINT:*

 9. We call the number which factors only include 2,3,5 as "Ugly Number".
 Write code to compute 1500 ugly number.